You're Still the One (film)

-You're Still The One is a 2015 Filipino romantic drama film directed by Chris Martinez and starring Maja Salvador, Dennis Trillo, Richard Yap and Ellen Adarna.
+You're Still the One is a 2015 Filipino romantic drama film directed by Chris Martinez and starring Maja Salvador, Dennis Trillo, Richard Yap and Ellen Adarna.
 It was distributed by Star Cinema and Regal Entertainment and was released on May 27, 2015.

-This is also the last film appearance of comedienne Joy Viado, who died in a heart attack in Diliman, Quezon City on September 10, 2016 at the age of 57.
+This is also the last film appearance of comedienne Joy Viado in her lifetime, who died in a heart attack in Diliman, Quezon City on September 10, 2016 at the age of 57.

 Plot

-University student Ellise erroneously thinks that she sent a nude photo to composer Jojo and the two become best friends.
-Eventually, Jojo wants to be more than friends, but Ellise is reluctant in case it does not work out.
+Two people who have always been in love struggle to find the right time to finally be together, as they keep encountering each other when they're with someone else.